 Pension and other benefits

-Pension benefits shall solely contain defined premium pension benefits, unless the manager is subject to defined benefit pension under applicable collective agreement provisions.
+Pension benefits shall solely contain defined contribution pension benefits, unless the manager is subject to defined benefit pension under applicable collective agreement provisions.
 The planned retirement age is 65 years.
-The defined premium pension shall total a maximum of 50 percent of the fixed annual salary.
+The defined contribution pension shall have total a maximum of 50% of the fixed annual salary.

 Other benefits may include, for example, health insurance, company car and wellness allowance.

-In the event of termination of employment, a notice period of two years shall typically apply if the termination is initiated by the company, or one year, if termination is initiated by the manager.
-Severance pay shall not occur.
+In the event of termination of employment, a notice period of two years shall typically apply if termination is initiated by the company, or one year, if termination is initiated by the manager.
+There will be no severance pay.